DearKarl/Bayesian_Linear_Regression/README.md

   \[
   \beta \sim \mathcal{N}(\beta_0, V_0), \quad \sigma^2 \sim \text{Inv-Gamma}(a_0, b_0).
   \]
-  Here, \( \beta \) denotes the regression coefficients, \( V_0 = \tau^2 I \) the prior covariance, and \( \sigma^2 \) the residual variance.
+  Here, \( \beta \) denotes the regression coefficients, \( V_0 = \tau^2 I \) the prior covariance matrix, and \( \sigma^2 \) the residual variance.

 - **Inference**:
   Posterior distributions are estimated via Gibbs sampling (MCMC).
+The sampler alternates between:
+  1. Sampling \( \beta \) from its multivariate normal conditional posterior, and
+  2. Sampling \( \sigma^2 \) from its inverse-gamma conditional posterior.
-The algorithm iteratively samples from conditional distributions of \( \beta \) and \( \sigma^2 \), generating posterior draws.
-Posterior means and 95% credible intervals are used for statistical inference and feature interpretation.
+  After discarding burn-in iterations, posterior means and 95% credible intervals are computed for parameter inference.

 - **Prediction and Uncertainty Quantification**:
-  Posterior predictive distributions are computed using sampled parameters.
-Predictive means and 95% credible intervals are reported, providing interval forecasts that account for both model and parameter uncertainty.
+  Posterior predictive distributions are obtained by combining posterior draws of \( \beta \) and \( \sigma^2 \).
+For each test point, predictive means and 95% credible intervals are reported, reflecting both parameter and residual uncertainty.

 - **Evaluation**:
-  - Root Mean Squared Error (RMSE) is used as the primary evaluation metric:
+  - Root Mean Squared Error (RMSE) is used as the primary performance metric:
     \[
     \text{RMSE} = \sqrt{\frac{1}{n} \sum_{i=1}^n (y_i - \hat{y}_i)^2}.
     \]
-  - Residual diagnostics (residuals vs. fitted plots, residual histograms) are applied to validate assumptions of linearity, homoscedasticity, and normality of errors.
+  - Residual diagnostics are employed, including residuals vs. predicted values and residual histograms, to assess model fit and validate regression assumptions.

-- **Hyperparameters**:
+- **Hyperparameter Analysis**:
-  The prior covariance parameter is defined as \( V_0 = \tau^2 I \).
-  Sensitivity analysis is conducted by exploring a range of prior variances:
+  The prior covariance parameter is set as \( V_0 = \tau^2 I \).
+Sensitivity analysis is conducted across:
   \[
   \tau^2 \in \{0.01, 0.1, 1, 10, 100, 1000\}.
   \]
-  This allows investigation of how regularisation strength influences predictive performance.
+  RMSE trends are evaluated for both training and validation sets to identify the optimal degree of prior regularisation.

 - **Validation Schemes**:
+  - **Training set size experiments**: RMSE is evaluated for training proportions ranging from 20% to 80%, illustrating the impact of dataset size on model performance.
-  - **Hold-out validation**: Data are split into training (80%), validation (10%), and test (10%) sets with fixed random seeds for reproducibility.
+  - **Hold-out validation**: Data are split into training (80%), validation (10%), and test (10%) sets with a fixed random seed for reproducibility.
-  - **Cross-validation**: 5-fold cross-validation is applied across different prior variances (\( \tau^2 \)) to reduce sensitivity to specific data partitions and ensure robust model selection.
+  - **Cross-validation**: 5-fold cross-validation is performed for different \( \tau^2 \) values, and mean RMSE across folds is used for robust hyperparameter selection.

 - **Bias–Variance Analysis**:
-  Bootstrap simulations (50 replications per prior setting) are conducted to decompose mean squared error (MSE) into bias², variance, and irreducible noise:
+  For each \( \tau^2 \), 50 bootstrap simulations are run on the training data.
+For each resample, the posterior mean estimates of \( \beta \) are used to predict the validation set.
+The mean squared error (MSE) is then decomposed into:
   \[
-  \text{MSE} = \text{Bias}^2 + \text{Variance} + \sigma^2_{\text{noise}}.
+  \text{MSE} = \text{Bias}^2 + \text{Variance},
   \]
-  This analysis reveals how different levels of prior variance (\( \tau^2 \)) balance model flexibility (variance) against underfitting (bias).
+  where Bias² captures systematic underfitting and Variance captures instability across simulations.
+This analysis highlights the trade-off between bias and variance as prior variance changes.

 - **Robustness Considerations**:
-  Further experiments assess performance under small training sets and imbalanced data distributions.
-Priors provide regularisation and mitigate instability, while credible intervals reflect increased uncertainty under limited or skewed data.
+  The experiments include varying the training set size to simulate limited data availability.
+Results show that Bayesian priors provide regularisation and help stabilise parameter estimates under small-sample conditions.

 ## Key Features